pani3610/obs-parody-ticker/issues.md

     + [x] Basically, add a stop feature in ticker.
 And when start is called again, restart the ticker.
 + [x] Run main.py of master branch whenever obs is run.
     + ~~Achieved externally through Shortcuts app on Mac.~~
 + [ ] OBS allows to run python from its Scripts tool.
 Try to integrate this as a obsscript.
 [Details here](https://github.com/obsproject/obs-studio/wiki/Getting-Started-With-OBS-Scripting)
+    + [ ] It lets you provide inputs via GUI component.
+It can be used to provide options.
+Some feasible options maybe:
+        + [ ] Tickbox list of sources
+        + [ ] Name and url prompt to add your own sources.
+    + [ ] Also provides support for callback functions on events without websockets.
+To be integrated if feasible python-script possible.
+    + [ ] It doesn't seem to support venv of Python3.9.
+The docs say in windows it supports 3.6. venv doesn't allow making environments of different versions.
+        + Installing virtualenv which allows this feature but requires installation path to the version required, which means one has to install manually the version required.
+        + [ ] '$ brew install python3.6' or @3.6/3.7 throws error.
+Installing .pkg from python.org.[This post](https://obsproject.com/forum/threads/python-scripts-on-mac.121235/post-462492) provides hint as to which installation folder path is to be provided. __This has not worked for me.
+I have replied to the author of the post.
+I have raised this query on the OBS discord server with no satisfactory answer.__ ___Pausing this for now___ [Continue here](https://github.com/obsproject/obs-studio/wiki/Scripting-Tutorial-Source-Shake) when solution found.
 + [x] Quit main.py when OBS is closed.
     + Add a hook to detect OBS exit.
     + Add a obs quit event and make it wait for hook.
 As the hook is activated, the event is set and main.py is closed.